- 3 minutes to read

 Storage Account Keys

-Find the Storage Account Key in the Azure Portal.
+Example of how to find the Storage Account Keys in the Azure Portal.

 Important